Why We Became a Certified Organic Company

 But "organic" means even more than that.
 Organic farming practices improve the quality of our environment by protecting our land and groundwater from contamination and by promoting the use of sustainable resources and the conservation of soil and water.

 Also, don't forget about the environmental impact of the commercial skin care products themselves.
-What happens when the synthetic chemical ingredients go down the drain?
+What happens when synthetic chemical ingredients go down the drain?
 How do they affect our water supply and local ecosystems?

 Some Companies Claim To Use Organic Ingredients